 the immigrant experience, to meet developmental, social, and learning goals.

-- Build a base rapport with Para Los Niños parents, alumni, and community members through PLN parent leadership programming, one-on-one relationship building, community events workshops, and other engagement and outreach opportunities.
+- Build a base rapport with Para Los Niños parents, alumni, and community members through PLN parent leadership programming, one-on-one relationship building, community events, workshops, and other engagement and outreach opportunities.

 - Form a Parent Leadership Team composed of current and former PLN parents who will work together to advocate for improved policies and practices within local schools.
 The Leadership Team will also lead and engage the larger PLN community in social change opportunities.